finom/vovk/README.md

 <p align="center">
   Transforms <a href="https://nextjs.org/docs/app">Next.js</a> into a powerful REST API platform with RPC capabilities.
   <br><br>
-  ℹ️ Improved syntax for Zod and DTO validation is coming soon.
+  ℹ️ An ultimate version of Vovk.ts is coming soon.
 Stay tuned!
 </p>

 <p align="center">